 “Money is a sensitive subject, but talking about it doesn’t have to be crass,” Choong says.
 “Politely tell your family why you want this conversation.
 Let your relatives know that you want them to be in the loop in case anything happens.”

 The unexpected can happen at any time to any one, regardless of their age or health.
-If someone you love dies, you don’t want to stress about their estate or finances while you’re in mourning.
+What if someone you love were to die?
+You don’t want to stress about their estate or finances while you’re in mourning.
+And you wouldn’t want your family to feel financially stressed if you died.
 “It’s really a matter of hoping for the best and preparing for the unforeseen.”

 What if your family needs help talking about money?

 Some families have one advisor with whom they check in annually.
-“It’s great when family members have one trusted advisor they can turn to, because he or she will have a greater understanding of that family’s situation and will be in a better place to give them advice,” says Choong.
+“It’s great when family members have one trusted advisor they can turn to.
+That advisor is likely to have a greater understanding of that family’s situation.
+So they’ll be in a better place to give them advice,” says Choong.